 Below is a list of questions we ask references.
 Analysts may follow up with an email message or phone call for clarification or further details.

-We strongly encourage full participation in the Value Index, but if this is not possible, we suggest you provide whatever documentation you have on your product — release notes, any publicly available information and anything else that will help provide an accurate picture of the product for the analyst.
+We strongly encourage full participation in the Buyers Guide, but if this is not possible, we suggest you provide whatever documentation you have on your product — release notes, any publicly available information, and anything else that will help provide an accurate picture of the product for the analyst.
 We also suggest you provide customer references and schedule a briefing with the analyst during the scoring period.

-Prior to initiating any new Value Index, our leadership team develops criteria that include the nature of the product, product marketing, overall revenue and countries of operation.
-All products that meet the criteria are included in the Value Index.
-In our view this policy is essential for ensuring our evaluation is unbiased and that it accurately represents the state of the marketplace and the needs of business executives pursuing RFPs.
+Prior to initiating any new Buyers Guide, our leadership team develops criteria that include the nature of the product, product marketing, overall revenue, and countries of operation.
+All products that meet the criteria are included in the Buyers Guide.
+In our view, this policy is essential for ensuring our evaluation is unbiased and that it accurately represents the state of the marketplace and the needs of business executives pursuing RFPs.

 Yes, briefings are required for the purpose of confirming the analysts’ assessment and clarifying any outstanding issues.
 The analyst or research program manager will contact you to set this up during the scoring period.

 We ask that you imagine the briefing as a final pitch for a $1 million deal.
 Please plan for an hour and understand that schedules often prevent extending these sessions.
-We suggest you structure the briefing as follows, allotting about 15 minutes per segment: Company overview, product overview and demo, discussion of product as relates to the Value Index evaluation categories and Q&A.
+We suggest you structure the briefing as follows, allotting about 15 minutes per segment: company overview, product overview, demo, and discussion of the product as relates to the Buyers Guide evaluation categories, and Q&A.

 We will share the courtesy copy of the Value Index Report 72 hrs prior publication.